redaphid/virtual-gaming-windows/README.md

     ...
 ```
 The *vendor_id* setting is for going around [the infamous Error 43 error on Nvidia GPUs](https://wiki.archlinux.org/index.php/PCI_passthrough_via_OVMF#%22Error_43:_Driver_failed_to_load%22_on_Nvidia_GPUs_passed_to_Windows_VMs).
 However, it may also fix some issues with AMD Radeon drivers from version 20.5.1 onwards.
 The purpose of the *kvm* section (right after the *hyperv* section) is to instruct the kvm to hide its state basically to cheat the guest OS into "thinking" it's on non-virtualized hardware.

+## Credits:
+1. The Arch Wiki for instructions on [how to enable PCI passthrough via OVMF](https://wiki.archlinux.org/index.php/PCI_passthrough_via_OVMF).
+2. Wendell from Level1Techs for [the Ryzen GPU Passthrough Setup Guide](https://level1techs.com/article/ryzen-gpu-passthrough-setup-guide-fedora-26-windows-gaming-linux).
+3. Bryansteiner (GitHub) for the [GPU passthrough tutorial](https://github.com/bryansteiner/gpu-passthrough-tutorial#considerations).
+4. Joeknock90 (Github) for the [single GPU passthrough tutorial](https://github.com/joeknock90/Single-GPU-Passthrough)
+5. Mathias Hueber (MathiasHueber.com) for [tips on performance tuning](https://mathiashueber.com/performance-tweaks-gaming-on-virtual-machines/).
+6. Risingprismtv (YouTube) for his [video guide on single GPU passthrough for AMD GPUs](https://www.youtube.com/watch?v=3BxAaaRDEEw).
+7. Matoking (GitHub) for the [NVIDIA vBIOS Patcher tool](https://github.com/Matoking/NVIDIA-vBIOS-VFIO-Patcher).
+8. Reddit user *jibbyjobo* for pointing me to the [CPU Pinning Helper](https://passthroughtools.org/cpupin/).

+### Enquiries:
+If you need help on this subject matter feel free to reach me on Reddit, username *Danc1ngRasta*.
+Make sure to follow what is the guide exhaustively before reaching out.

 [//]: # (References)
    [youtube-amd]: <https://www.youtube.com/watch?v=3BxAaaRDEEw>